Privacy and cookie statement

 - Log-in data

-- Personal information that you voluntarily share in a response to the contact form.
+- Personal information that you voluntarily share (such as your Gravatar profile picture in your member account)

 European tax authorities ask for details of the usual place of residence of a private individual, living in the EU (outside NL) without a VAT number, who have bought the training course (tax regulation called MOSS; Mini One Stop Shop):

 We have included (social media) button from LinkedIn on our website, to promote web pages or share them.
 If you click on the button, cookies are being placed.
 This privacy and cookie statement does not apply to third party websites and links.
 We encourage you to read the privacy statements of these third parties.
 We cannot guarantee that these third parties will handle your data in a secure manner.
 You can read how LinkedIn handles your privacy in their privacy statement (these statements can change regularly):

 How we collect and use your personal data

 When you become a member for the online training, we collect information about you in order to give you access to the training.
 We ask you to voluntarily provide additional information in your membership profile.
 You may always update your data in your membership account.
 When you sign up for the 30-Day Challenge and classes, we will collect information about you in order to be able to execute the agreement we enter into with you and to maintain the relationship resulting from it.
 If you participate in the online training, 30-Day Challenge or classes, you may enter into an agreement with us directly, in which case we collect your personal data directly from you.
 Alternatively, you may be signed up for an online training, 30-Day Challenge or classes by your employer, in which case we can receive your personal data from your employer.